In this blog our Programme Officer managing the Graduate Programme, Laura Clarke, gives an update on our sought after Graduate Programme.

 A bit of background

 Data, analysis, and data science is essential in answering some of the biggest policy questions in Government and beyond.
 The Graduate Programme creates a talent pipeline for people with these skills to join and flourish in the public sector.

 Our two-year graduate programme is equipping graduates with the knowledge and skills needed to deliver crucial insight from a range of data sources.
-We are equipping analysts of the future with the capacity to develop and use data products in the service of public interest.
-Our graduates complete a training curriculum in year one, with three protected learning days per month and working on projects in their teams the rest of the time.
+We are supporting individuals across the public sector to gain the capacity to develop and use data products for the public good.
+In the first year, our graduates complete a training curriculum in year one, with three protected learning days per month and working on projects in their home organisation the rest of the time.
 In year two, graduates are exposed to a professional development learning programme to develop the core civil service data science competencies.

-The programme launched in 2020, and the first cohort are now being promoted to high competing data science jobs within the civil service.
+The programme launched in 2020, and individuals from the first cohort are now securing highly competitive data science jobs within the civil service.

 Delivering this year’s programme

 Our most recent graduates started in October 2021 and have now completed the first year learning modules.
-This is the first time we have welcomed participants outside ONS including various government departments and public sector organisations, including existing Civil Servants and new hires recruited specifically to join the programme.
+This is the first time we have welcomed participants outside the ONS including various government departments and covering existing civil servants and new hires recruited specifically to join the programme.